ryan4yin/knowledge/linux/nix/NixOS & Nix Flakes Guide, Part II.md

 [cachix/devenv](https://github.com/cachix/devenv) has rich documentation, and the project is very active, so I decided to give it a try.

+[dev-templates](https://github.com/the-nix-way/dev-templates) a collection of Nix templates for development environments, may be more intuitive than cachix/devenv for experienced Nix users.

 ## other useful tools

 - https://github.com/nixpak/nixpak